chukwunnonso/Technical-writing/introduction-to-github/github.md

 * Summary of some advanced commands

     * Git push: On Git, everything we do remains local.
 To update the remote repository, we employ git push.
-The git push command unifies both local and remote repositories.
+The `git push`  unifies both local and remote repositories.

-   * git fetch: Changes are downloaded to the local repository using git fetch from the remote repository.
+   * Git fetch: Changes are downloaded to the local repository using `git fetch` from the remote repository.
 Git fetch allows us to compare local and remote repositories side by side.

-   * Git merge: The git merge command syncs the local repository with the fetched remote repository.
+   * Git merge: The `git merge` command syncs the local repository with the fetched remote repository.

-   * Git pull: The commands git fetch and git merge are executed simultaneously by git pull.
+   * Git pull: The commands `git fetch` and `git merge` are executed simultaneously by `git pull`.
 The remote repository is used to automatically replace the local repository.<br> <br><br>